Numerical methods for backward stochastic differential equations: A survey: Concluding remarks

 \section{Concluding remarks}

 In this survey, we have focused on examining a wide array of numerical methods for BSDEs along with the main assumptions made, key convergence properties, as well as summaries of the key advantages and disadvantages.
-In particular, we have characterized broadly into two categories; backward and forward methods.
-Within these two categories, we further categorised the involved methods.
-For backward methods, we sub-categorized the methods as Euler type methods, least-squares regression based methods, Malliavin calculus based approaches and branching diffusion system based methods.
-For the forward methods, we sub-categorized the methods as PDE based methods and non-PDE based methods.
-It is clear that numerical methods for BSDEs are very intricate and scattered, with each requiring various assumptions and conditions for theoretical convergence to hold and demanding varied computational efforts.
-The most favourable numerical method to employ will thus depend on the specific BSDE one is aiming to solve, and in particular, what conditions it satisfies.
-We hope this survey can serve as an insightful guideline when selecting appropriate numerical methods for the interested BSDE.
+In particular, we have characterized broadly into three categories; backward (Section \ref{section backward numerical methods}), forward (Section \ref{section forward numerical methods}) and deep learning based methods (Section \ref{section deep learning}), along with the computation of conditional expectations (Section \ref{section computation of conditional expectations}) to complete the categories of backward numerical methods (Section \ref{section backward numerical methods}).
+Within those categories, we have further categorized the involved methods.
+For backward methods, we have sub-categorized the methods as backward Euler methods (Section \ref{subsection backward euler methods}) and higher-order methods (Section \ref{subsection higher-order methods}).
+For the computation of conditional expectations to complement backward methods (Section \ref{section backward numerical methods}), we have sub-categorized the methods as least-squares regression based methods (Section \ref{subsection LS regression}), Malliavin calculus based methods (Section \ref{subsection malliavin calculus based methods}), Malliavin weights dynamic programming with regression methods (Section \ref{subsection dynamic programming}), quantization methods (Section \ref{subsection quantization methods}), tree based methods (Section \ref{subsection tree based methods}), and cubature methods (Section \ref{subsection cubature methods}).
+For forward methods, we have sub-categorized the methods as Picard iteration methods (Section \ref{subsection picard iteration methods}), branching diffusion system based methods (Section \ref{subsection branching diffusion methods}), asymptotic expansion (Section \ref{subsection asymptotic expansion}), and multilevel Picard iterations (Section \ref{subsection multilevel picard}).
+For deep learning based methods, we have sub-categorized the methods as deep BSDE (Section \ref{subsection deep bsde}), deep backward dynamic programming (Section \ref{subsection deep backward dynamic programming}), deep splitting (Section \ref{subsection deep splitting}), and deep Galerkin methods and physics-informed neural networks (Section \ref{subsection DGM PINN}).